-Custom earmolds for MP3 players and cell phones are made for individuals to ensure comfortable listening and hands-free use.
+At the UPMC Center for Audiology and Hearing Aids, we make custom earmolds for MP3 players and cell phones to ensure comfortable listening and hands-free use.

-News anchors, radio broadcasters, musicians, and others require in-ear monitors to perform their jobs.
-Custom earmolds made at the UPMC Center for Audiology and Hearing Aids provide a comfortable fit for individuals using monitors professionally or over an extended period of time.
-If you already own the monitor receiver, this can be plugged into the earmolds.
+If you already own the monitor receiver, you can plug the custom earmolds in to it.
 If you are just considering in-ear monitors, the center can provide the monitor receiver as well as the custom earmolds.

-The center can specially design earmolds that allow you to communicate with those around you but still offer protection against the loud sound of gunfire.
-This is accomplished by inserting a filter into the earmolds.
-There also are hearing protectors for hunters that amplify very quiet sounds while protecting the ear from loud sounds.
-These are available in a variety of colors.
+The center can specially design earmolds that allow you to communicate with those around you, but still offer protection against the loud sound of gunfire.
+We accomplish this by by inserting a filter into the earmolds.